Records and Briefs

 - Records and briefs for cases dealing with some attorney, matrimonial, election, filiation, prisoner, unemployment insurance and family court matters are not supplied by the courts.

-- Early records and briefs for the NYS Court of Appeals (1847-1956, 1st series) and the NYS Supreme Court, Appellate Division (1896-1955, 1st series) are stored in a different building.
-Retrieval must be requested at least three business days before you need the material.
+- Usage and copying of early records and briefs for the NYS Court of Appeals (1847-1956, 1st series), the NYS Supreme Court, Appellate Division (1896-1955, 1st series) and NYS Supreme Court General Term may be restricted due to condition.

-- There is often a considerable time lapse between when a case is decided and when the State Library receives the record and brief for the case.
+- There is often a considerable time lag between when a case is decided and when the State Library receives the record and briefs for the case.